I. General Provisions

 overvoltage (visibly burnt components or printed circuit boards) with the exemption of common deviations;

-use of goods in conditions (temperature, dust, humidity, chemical and mechanical conditions) other than directly stipulated by GD or manufacturer;
+use of goods in conditions (temperature, dust, humidity, chemical and mechanical conditions) other than directly stipulated by GDM or manufacturer;

 unprofessional installation, use, operation or neglected maintenance;